What is an Earned Income Tax Credit (EITC)?

 The IRS denied my federal EITC.
 Do I still qualify for the NJEITC?

-However, for Tax Year 2021, eligibility for the NJEITC will be further expanded to those 65 and older without dependents and to those as young as 18.
+However, since Tax Year 2021, eligibility for the NJEITC was expanded to those 65 and older without dependents and to those as young as 18.
 If you are 18 and over, and the only reason you did not claim a federal EITC was because of your age, you may still qualify for an NJEITC.

 Does the money from the EITC count as income when applying for or renewing my federal assistance benefits?

 No. EITC refunds will not count against the resource/asset limits of federally-funded programs, such as SNAP, SSI, Medicaid, cash assistance, or public housing, for up to 12 months after the refund is received.